giorgiop/giorgiop.github.io/talks.md

 2013

 - Nov 21 - Propensity score matching at Commonwealth Bank of Australia, Sydney.
-- Mar 21 - Weakly supervised learning and interpretability at NICTA, Kioloa, Australia
+- Mar 21 - Weakly supervised learning and interpretability at NICTA, Kioloa (Australia).